alexispapabil/thesis/README.md

 ## Execution

 The main module of this program has been designed as a command line interface (CLI).
 It takes two arguments:
 1. ***<-c,-config>***: A yaml configuration file that contains the user's preferences.
 An example is shown below.
-This is a required parameter for the commence of the execution.
+This is a required parameter for commencing the execution.
 In order to run, simply type: `python3 main.py -c path/to/config`.
 <p align="center">
   <img width="600" height="450" src="https://user-images.githubusercontent.com/57871211/162432383-062c3ea8-39a5-4f92-83c5-259de3a4dd09.png">
 </p>